 Tacoma Pipe Boring Services

 Pipe boring is used to install pipes under obstacles such as roads, buildings, and wetlands.
-This means that we can install pipes under very busy intersections, or in fully landscaped areas, without having to disrupt traffic or the need to dig a trench through your beautiful yard.
+This means that we can install pipes under very busy intersections, or in fully landscaped areas, without having to disrupt traffic or the need to dig a trench through your yard.

 Depending on the size of the bore, our trenchless sewer repair team in Tacoma will use one of two pieces of equipment: